zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 lcp list --project <projectID> --service <serviceID>
 ```

 Alternatively, check a service by passing its full URL to `lcp list`:

 ```shell
 lcp list --url <serviceID>-<projectID>.lfr.cloud
 ```

-## Restart a Service
+## Restarting a Service

 Use the `lcp restart` command to restart a service.
 Here are some common
 examples.

 Restart a project's services:

 ```shell
 lcp restart --project <projectID>
 ```

 Restart a specific service in a project:

 ```shell
 lcp restart --project <projectID> --service <serviceID>
 ```

 Alternatively, restart a service by passing its full URL to `lcp restart`:

 ```shell
 lcp restart --url <serviceID>-<projectID>.lfr.cloud
 ```

-## Access a Service's Shell
+## Accessing a Service's Shell

 To access a service container's shell, run this command:

 ```shell
 lcp shell
 ```

 This lists all the services in the container and lets administrators choose
 which one to access.

 Alternatively, access the shell of a specific service's container by adding the
 service's project ID and service ID to the `lcp shell` command:

 ```shell
 lcp shell --project <projectID> --service <serviceID>